modpanyakorn/webapp-predictor-using-streamlit/README.md

-# Prediction using Linear Regression Model
+# Web Application for Prediction and Training Linear Regression Model

 this Web App show data visualization and predictive data